C*-algebras generalizing both relative Cuntz-Pimsner and Doplicher-Roberts algebras: , and algebras with circle actions

-Thus we get \begin{thm} Every $C^*$-algebra with a circle action is gauge invariantly isomorphic to an algebra of type $\DR(\TT)$ (and all the more to an algebra of type $\OO_\TT(\KK,\JJ)$). \end{thm}
+Therefore we get \begin{theorem} Every $C^*$-algebra with a circle action is gauge invariantly isomorphic to an algebra of type $\DR(\TT)$ (and all the more to an algebra of type $\OO_\TT(\KK,\JJ)$). \end{theorem}

-The above statement shows that taking into account gauge action the class of relative Cuntz-Pimsner algebras $\OO(J,X)$ is strictly smaller than the class of algebras of type $\OO_\TT(\KK,\JJ)$.
-Indeed, we have \begin{thm}[Thm.
-3.1 \cite{aee}] A $C^*$-algebra with a circle action $\gamma$ is gauge invariantly isomorphic to a relative Cuntz-Pimsner algebra $\OO(J,X)$ if and only if the action $\gamma$ is semi-saturated. \end{thm}
+The above statement shows that taking into account gauge actions the class of relative Cuntz-Pimsner algebras $\OO(J,X)$ is strictly smaller than the class of algebras of type $\OO_\TT(\KK,\JJ)$.
+Indeed, we have \begin{theorem}[Thm.
+3.1 \cite{aee}] A $C^*$-algebra with a circle action $\gamma$ is gauge invariantly isomorphic to a relative Cuntz-Pimsner algebra $\OO(J,X)$ if and only if the action $\gamma$ is semi-saturated. \end{theorem}

-The right tensor $C^*$-precategory \eqref{trivial C - category} has an advantage that the universal representation embeds the spaces $\TT(0,k)$, $k\in \N$, into $\OO_\TT(\TT,\TT)$ as spectral subspaces.
-We now present necessary and sufficient conditions assuring such a property in the general case of algebra $\OO_\TT(\KK,\JJ)$.
-We start with a statement that illustrates the forthcoming definition. \begin{prop} Let $\KK$ be an ideal in a right tensor $C^*$-precategory $\TT$.
-The following conditions are equivalent. \begin{itemize} \item[i)] There is an action $\LL:\{\KK(n,m)\}_{n,m=1}^\infty \to \KK$ where $\LL:\KK(n+1,m+1)\to \KK(n,m)$ is a mapping satisfying the properties
+The right tensor $C^*$-precategory \eqref{trivial C - category} has an advantage that the universal representation embeds the spaces $\TT(k,0)$, $k\in \N$, into $\OO_\TT(\TT,\TT)$ as spectral subspaces.
+We now present necessary and sufficient conditions assuring this in the general case.
+We start with a statement that illustrates the forthcoming definition. \begin{proposition} Let $\KK$ be an ideal in a right tensor $C^*$-precategory $\TT$.
+The following conditions are equivalent. \begin{itemize} \item[i)] There is a system of mappings $\LL:\{\KK(n,m)\}_{n,m=1}^\infty \to \KK$ where $\LL:\KK(n+1,m+1)\to \KK(n,m)$ satisfies the properties